Study tour Gdańsk

 - 1:00 pm - Lunch

-- 2:00 pm - Presentation and guided tour at Shopping Center Forum
+- 2:00 pm - Guided tour at Shopping Center Forum

 The new urban shopping center Forum is situated in the inner city of Gdańsk and offers 62,000 m² GLA of retail, a multi-screen cinema, leisure facilities, restaurants and 1,100 parking spaces.
 It also includes a boutique hotel and the multi-functional Gdańsk Heritage Centre.